babaganoush/CasRestBundle/README.md

 CasRestBundle
 =============

 Cas Rest Bundle allows you to authenticate against a CAS server via RESTFUL services.
+This bundle works with the awesome FosUserBundle.

  Authored by Saud Faisal

 Now go into your app/config.yml and do something as follows: